-Layers are a fundamental component of CAD (Computer-Aided Design) drawings, allowing for efficient organization and management of graphical elements.
-Each layer represents a logical grouping of objects, such as lines, shapes, or text, which share common properties or characteristics.
-By assigning objects to different layers, designers can control visibility, adjust properties (e.g., color, line weight), and selectively manipulate elements within the drawing.
+Layers are a fundamental component of CAD (Computer-Aided Design) drawings, allowing for efficient organisation and management of graphical elements.
+Each layer represents a logical grouping of objects with common properties or characteristics, such as lines, shapes, or text.
+By assigning objects to different layers, designers can control visibility, adjust properties (e.g., colour, line weight), and selectively manipulate elements within the drawing.
 Layers enable easy editing, modification, and collaboration, streamlining the design process and enhancing productivity.
-They provide a structured approach to organizing complex drawings, simplifying navigation, and facilitating customization based on specific requirements.
+They provide a structured approach to organising complex drawings, simplifying navigation, and facilitating customisation based on specific requirements.

 In gCADPlus design work, we follow a convention for layer naming developed in a draft paper and published by the American Institute of Architects in 1990.

-Eight major groups are defined in these guidelines – A for Architecture, Interiors, and Facilities Management; S for structural elements; M for Mechanical services; P for Plumbing; F for Fire Protection; E for Electrical; C for Civil Engineering and Site Work and L for Landscape Architecture.
+Eight major groups are defined in these guidelines – A for Architecture, Interiors, and Facilities Management; S for structural elements; M for Mechanical services; P for Plumbing; F for Fire Protection; E for Electrical; C for Civil Engineering and Site Work; and L for Landscape Architecture.
 Landscape Architecture is subdivided into minor groups.
 E.g L-PLNT, L-IRRIG, L-WALK, L-SITE, L-ELEV, L-SECT, L-DETL, L-PWLK [Paving and walkways]., L-SHBD [sheet border].
-If required These can be further subdivided if required as we have done in producing a palette of irrigation symbols e.g L-SHBD-TITLE or L-IRRIG-PIPE- 19mmPOLY
+If required, these can be further subdivided as we have done in producing a palette of irrigation symbols, e.g L-SHBD-TITLE or L-IRRIG-PIPE- 19mmPOLY

 In a typical gCADPlus landscape drawing, apart from layer ZERO, you are likely to find some or all of the following layers: